davisssamuel/bincrypt/README.md

 }
 ```

-For printing during decryption, the program simply prints the ASCII character that the integer from the buffer corresponds to:
+For printing during decryption, the program simply prints the ASCII character that the buffer integer corresponds to:

 ```c
 printf("%c", (char)buf);